oxheadalpha/tezos-k8s/charts/snapshotEngine/README.md

 3. Scope this new IAM role with a Trust Policy with the following content:

-:warning: You will need to update `SERVICE_ACCOUNT_NAMESPACE` with the name of Kubernetes namespace you have deployed your Tezos node and Snapshot Engine chart to.
+:warning: You will need to update `SERVICE_ACCOUNT_NAMESPACE` with the name of Kubernetes namespace you will like your snapshottable Tezos nodes and Snapshot Engine chart to.

 ```json
 {